ThunderboltForEver/school-administration/README.md

 # school-administration
-school administration using React.js , Redux toolkit and Tailwind CSS
+school administration using React.js, Redux toolkit and Tailwind CSS

+# All you need to run the project is to run the following :

+npm run install

+then:

+npm run dev